lgrimley/probabilistic_TCfldHzd/README.md

 # Probablistic TC Flood Hazards

-This repository contains the codes developed for probabilistic simulations of TC flooding leverage multiple physics-based models.
-The engine of this workflow is SFINCS which is an open-access 2D hydrodynamic model (link).
-These codes are configured for the study Grimley, Sebastian, and Gori (2026).
-The codes and workflows can be adapted for probablistic modeling and efficient large-scale data analysis.
+This repository contains the codes developed for probabilistic simulations of TC flooding leveraging multiple physics-based models.
+The engine of this framework is SFINCS, an open-access 2D hydrodynamic model (https://sfincs.readthedocs.io/en/latest/index.html).
+When possible, we focused on using open-source python packages including HydroMT (https://deltares.github.io/hydromt/latest/index.html).
+The codes used to process inputs and outputs from the SFINCS model can be adapted for other case studies.
+The codes in this repository are configured for a case study in North and South Carolina (Grimley et al. 2026) using a TC Dataset from Gori et al. 2022.

 Key workflows:
-1. Processing a TC Dataset forom Gori et al. (2022)
+1. Processing TC Dataset (Gori et al. 2022)
-2. Setting up the SFINCS model inputs
+2. Setting up the SFINCS model runs
 3. Submitting thousands of SFINCS model runs in parallel
-4. Post-processing of the SFINCS outputs
+4. Post-processing SFINCS outputs

 ---